emidombek/uptowngallery/FEATURES.md

 ![Admin View + Actions](docs/images/admin2.png)

 - Admin Auction Capabilities: Admins are able to change the auction status and well as the start and end times of auctions.
+They can also change the duration of auctions and other attributes.

-Note: Admins must mark an auction as closed at this time in order to remove it from the artwork list page.
+  ***Note: Admins must mark an auction as closed once the auction time is up in order to remove it from the artwork list page.***

 ![Admin View + Actions](docs/images/adminauction.png)